 We love having your pieces here at En Gold, can you talk us through your favourite piece from this collection?

 I am on cloud 9 that I’m part of En Gold, it’s truly such an incredible opportunity to be part of the En Gold family.
 It’s a difficult decision to make as I love each and every piece that I form and every piece that comes out of my kiln.
-Always surprised with each outcome.
 But if I had to choose one it would be the Margarida Vase meaning ‘Daisy Flower’ In honour of my late Mother Daisy.

 Where do you draw your inspiration from?

 I’ve spoken of this previously when I launched my latest series ‘Minhas Raízes’.
 My mother Daisy was a lover of handmade art.
 As a child I was surrounded by beautiful art pieces; sculptures, textiles.
 Mum was an avid collector of all things handmade and to this day I still find inspiration in the memories of these works.
-My personal passion is collecting Art and creating my home as a personal Gallery of beauty.
-We need to support local artists.
+My personal passion is collecting Art and creating my home as a personal gallery of beauty, always supporting local creatives.

 You’re a Gold Coast native, can you tell us your favourite hidden gems?